 With 18 hours of daylight, spring blossoms start to explode in June.
 While the summer season is short, you’ll have maximum daylight hours especially during the summer solstice, to enjoy all the sights of each Alaskan port.

 The road to Denali National Park opens, so it’s a great month to do a cruise and land tour.
 If it’s on your bucket list to see Denali or its magnificent wildlife, consider booking in June.

-By June, the animals have had their young, and it’s a great time to see young ones.
+By June, the animals have had their young, and it’s a great time to for wildlife viewing.
 Late June also allows for more bear sightings.
 For those cruising Glacier Bay, look along the shorelines.
 Visitors can spot bears in the creek near the Mendenhall Glacier visitors center near Juneau.

 In June, the Chinook and red salmon start running, bringing more bear sightings.
 Cruise goers can try their hand at salmon fishing in Ketchikan Creek, a short walk from the cruise port.
 The local stores rent fishing gear and sell fishing licenses.

 In June, the humpback whales have completed their migration to Alaska.
 If it’s your priority to see these gentle giants, it’s an ideal time to take an Icy Strait Point or Juneau whale watching trip.
-You can also see orca, sea lions, seals, and eagles on the excursion.
+You can also see orca, sea lions, harbor seals, and eagles on the excursion.

 Alaska Cruises In July

-In July, the early weeks bring the warmest weather, with average daytime temperatures of 62F or 17C in Juneau.
+In July, the early weeks bring the warmest weather, with average daytime highs of 62F or 17C in Juneau.
 Although as the temperatures rise, the chances of rain increase.
 It’s the best month to cruise Alaska if you have school aged children.

 Warmer temperatures cause glaciers to melt and calve.
 For the best calving action (ice breaks off the terminus and falls into the ocean), consider a Hubbard Glacier itinerary as the “galloping glacier” provides a spectacular show.

 During the peak of the summer, all trails are accessible, so it’s a great time to put on hiking boots and enjoy outdoor activities.
 If you prefer to forego an expensive shore excursion, all Alaska ports offer trails suitable for all fitness levels.